 Speak in Complete Sentences and Use Words with Precise Meanings

 Instead of letting your child hear you say “ Where is that thingy?” or “Where is that whatchamacallit?” try to always speak with precision and accuracy.
 Model the richness of language for your child by adding multiple word meanings and using different words to express the same thought.
 I’m sure you have witnessed your child mimicking you many times, usually when it’s not a good time.

 Practice Phonemic Awareness Activities

-Phonemic awareness is the ability to identify and manipulate the individual speech sounds into spoken words.
-For example the word cat has three sounds – /c/, /ă/ and /t/.
+Phonemic awareness is the ability to identify and manipulate individual speech sounds into spoken words.
+For example, the word cat has three sounds – /c/, /ă/ and /t/.
 The word heat also has three sound /h/, /ē/, /t/ because the letters ea make one sound.
 Words can be divided into several other units such as syllables and rhymes.
-The smallest unit of sound in our language is a phoneme and there are forty four of them!
+The smallest unit of sound in our language is a phoneme and there are 44 of them!